gerekper/ganjaking/wp-content/plugins/wordpress-seo-premium/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 15.1.1 =
+Release Date: October 15th, 2020

+Bugfixes:

+* Fixes a bug where the indexing button on the Tools page would keep showing up because certain objects would be detected as requiring indexing but would not actually be indexed during the indexing process.

 = 15.1 =
 Release Date: October 14th, 2020